 - So, taking the car example above, you may have a ‘Car’ product that has a Group Relationship record to associate it with the ‘Wheels’ Product Group.
 If you add a Car to an opportunity/quote, you might want to see all the wheel products as options.

-Super-set of Group Members
+Super-set of Group Members in Group Relationships

-So, in the example above, we could split the ‘Wheels’ Product Group into two groups:
+In the example above, we could split the ‘Wheels’ Product Group into two groups:

 - Standard Wheels